s4tch001/Feuille-Flip/README.md

 # Feuille Flip

-Feuille Flip turns a PDF into a polished, shareable flipbook.
-It is designed for people who want to publish a document quickly without using an editor or managing a complicated publishing system.
+Feuille Flip turns a PDF into a polished, shareable flipbook without requiring an account or an editor.

 **Live app:** [feuille-flip.netlify.app](https://feuille-flip.netlify.app/)

-## What the app does

-1. Enter a required title.
+## Features

-2. Upload a PDF up to 25 MB.
+- Uploads valid PDFs up to 25 MB.
-3. Publish the flipbook with one click.
-4. Share the generated public URL.

-Titles are converted into URL-safe slugs.
-For example, `My 2026 Highlights` becomes `/my-2026-highlights`.
-Punctuation and symbols are normalized, accents are simplified, and titles containing only symbols are rejected.

-The reader is mobile-first: phones show one page at a time, while larger screens show a centered two-page book spread.
-It includes page-turn animation, soft covers, realistic shadows, subtle paper texture, download, full-screen mode, and social sharing.
+- Converts PDF pages to WebP in the browser before upload.
+- Supports up to 300 rendered pages, with a 1,600 px target page width.
+- Publishes a unique, URL-safe slug from the title.
+- Uses a two-page spread on wide screens and a single-page reader on mobile and tablet.
+- Provides page-turn animation, cover handling, soft mobile folds, paper shadows, download, full-screen mode, and responsive controls.
+- Protects uploads with Cloudflare Turnstile on the landing page.
+- Provides share links for Facebook, X, LinkedIn, WhatsApp, Telegram, Reddit, Pinterest, Bluesky, and Tumblr.
+- Keeps older PDF-backed flipbooks readable while new flipbooks use WebP page assets.

 ## Technology

 - **Next.js 16** with the App Router and TypeScript
 - **React 19** for the interface and upload flow
-- **react-pageflip-enhanced** for the book-style page turning
+- **react-pageflip-enhanced** for the MIT-licensed page-flip engine
-- **PDF.js** (`pdfjs-dist`) for rendering PDF pages in the browser
+- **PDF.js** (`pdfjs-dist`) for browser-side PDF validation and rendering
-- **Supabase** for PostgreSQL metadata, Storage, and signed PDF uploads
+- **Supabase** for PostgreSQL metadata, Storage, signed upload URLs, and public page assets
-- **Netlify** for hosting, server functions, and the scheduled Supabase keep-awake function
+- **Cloudflare Turnstile** for upload authorization and server-side token verification
+- **Font Awesome Free Brands** for social sharing icons
 - **Zod** for server-side request validation
+- **Netlify** for hosting and the scheduled Supabase keep-awake function
-- **CSS** for the responsive landing page, upload dialog, reader, and iOS Safari adjustments
+- **CSS** for the responsive landing page, reader, modal, and mobile behavior

-## Project flow
+## Upload flow

-The browser first requests a short-lived signed upload URL from the server.
-The PDF then uploads directly to Supabase Storage.
-After the upload is verified, the server stores the title, slug, and file metadata in Supabase.
-The public reader route loads the PDF and renders it as a flipbook.
+1. The landing page loads one Turnstile widget.
+The upload dialog does not create or reload its own widget.
+2. The browser validates the selected file as a PDF and checks the file signature.
+3. The browser exchanges the Turnstile token at `/api/uploads/authorize` for a short-lived signed security ticket.
+4. PDF.js renders each PDF page to WebP in the browser.
+5. `/api/uploads/presign` validates the upload metadata and security ticket, then creates Supabase signed upload URLs for the WebP pages.
+6. The browser uploads the WebP pages directly to the `flipbooks` Supabase Storage bucket.
+7. `/api/uploads/complete` verifies the signed upload ticket and uploaded page metadata, then inserts the flipbook record.
+8. The reader prefers WebP pages and falls back to the original PDF for older records.

+The Turnstile token is consumed before the expensive PDF rendering and Storage upload work begins, so the challenge is not part of the long-running upload operation.

 ## Local development